 in respect to those proceedings which, had that conduct occurred in respect to proceedings of the District Court, would have rendered that person liable to apprehension under section 63 of the District Court of Western Australia Act 1969,

-the Liquor Licensing Court Judge may direct the apprehension of the person and by warrant, sealed with the Seal of the Court and signed by the Judge, commit the person to imprisonment and impose any penalty or combination of penalties or penalty for default that may under that section of that Act be imposed by a District Court Judge.
+the Liquor Licensing Court judge may direct the apprehension of the person and by warrant, sealed with the Seal of the Court and signed by the judge, commit the person to imprisonment and impose any penalty or combination of penalties or penalty for default that may under that section of that Act be imposed by a District Court judge.

 (2) Effect shall be given to subsection (1) in relation to any hearing or proceedings before the licensing authority, however constituted.